-- ITTIC conducted an initial evaluation of all the staff in ECMC's behavioral health units and clincs around the principles of trauma-informed care
+- ITTIC conducted an initial evaluation of all the staff in ECMC's behavioral health units and clinics around the principles of trauma-informed care.

 Jewish Family Service of Buffalo and Erie County

-- These staff members also receive ongoing coaching and consultation throughout the intitiative
+- These staff members also receive ongoing coaching and consultation throughout the initiative.

 Kenmore-Town of Tonawanda Union Free School District

 From January 2018-December 2021, ITTIC will be in partnership with the Kenmore-Town of Tonawanda Union Free School District to create the first trauma-informed school district in Western New York.